thoughtspot/thoughtspot.github.io/_complex-search/about-keyword-searches.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 In addition to column names, values, and filters, the search bar also accepts keywords.
-You can access a list of keywords and other reference materials in the [reference]({{ site.baseurl }}/reference/keywords.html#) section or in the help.
-Open the help by selecting **Help** from the top navigation bar.
+You can access a list of keywords and other reference materials in the [references]({{ site.baseurl }}/reference/keywords.html#) section or in the help center.
+Open the help center by clicking **Help** on the top navigation bar.

  ![]({{ site.baseurl }}/images/help_center_keywords.png "Help center keywords list")